ndarshan223/ai-hands-on/README.md

 You'll progress through math, PyTorch, deep learning, transformers, RAG, and OCR — with clean, intuitive Jupyter notebooks guiding you at every step.

 Whether you're a beginner or an engineer levelling up, this repo gives you the clarity, structure, and intuition needed to build real AI systems.

+#### ⭐ Star This Repo, If you learned something new, a star would be truly appreciated.

 <img width="1200" height="500" alt="Electronica Tech Needs GoDaddy Store Image" src="https://github.com/user-attachments/assets/28bde788-0905-460e-af4b-ad5e9a5450ce" />

 ## Repository Structure